 For example, let’s use the Coming Soon & Maintenance Page plugin.
 This plugin is designed to help you create a website that will inform your visitors that you are currently in the process of building your business and website and that you are close to finishing.
 By obtaining this plugin, you get a drag and drop page builder and an extensive library of different themes and images you can use to create the site.
 However, if you want to, with this plugin, you can block search engines if your website is under maintenance.
 Moreover, you can create your logo, edit the header, use different fonts, and edit the content size, text, and color.

-There are tons of different plugins you can add to your site, whether for page login customization, popups, client portals, author boxes, or others.
-They can do wonders for your website, considering the considerable value that they add in terms of customizations and enhancements.
+You can add tons of different plugins to your site, whether for page login customization, popups, client portals, author boxes, or others.
+They can do wonders for your website, considering the considerable value they add in customizations and enhancements.
 Still, they are a mixed bag after all – too many of them can slow your website down, a malfunctioning plugin or a theme could cause severe damage to your website, and when you get one too many, there’s a high chance that you’ll forget why did you even install it in the first place.
 That’s why you need to be careful and make the right calls, so it’s always a good idea to keep a blog like NavThemes bookmarked so you can easily access recommendations and reviews to make your choosing process effortless.

 - Take care of the financials.